microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Disable-WinGetSetting.md

 ## DESCRIPTION
 Disables an administrative setting.
 Requires administrator access.

+Administrator Settings default to "Disabled" and may be controlled by Group Policy Objects.

-Administrator Settings                    Default State
+Administrator Settings:

-LocalManifestFiles                        Disabled
+* LocalManifestFiles
-BypassCertificatePinningForMicrosoftStore Disabled
+* BypassCertificatePinningForMicrosoftStore
-InstallerHashOverride                     Disabled
+* InstallerHashOverride
-LocalArchiveMalwareScanOverride           Disabled
+* LocalArchiveMalwareScanOverride
-ProxyCommandLineOptions                   Disabled
+* ProxyCommandLineOptions
-DefaultProxy                              Disabled
+* DefaultProxy

 ## EXAMPLES